Laravel Passport

 Requesting Tokens

-Code Verifier & Code Challenge
+Code Verifier and Code Challenge

 As this authorization grant does not provide a client secret, developers will need to generate a combination of a code verifier and a code challenge in order to request a token.